 What Supreme Court Says about transfer and posting?

 Here is what the Supreme Court said in 2013: “We notice, at present the civil servants are not having stability of tenure, particularly in the State Governments where transfers and postings are made frequently, at the whims and fancies of the executive head for political and other considerations and not in public interest.
 The necessity of minimum tenure has been endorsed and implemented by the Union Government.
 Fixed minimum tenure would not only enable the civil servants to achieve their professional targets, but also help them to function as effective instruments of public policy.
-Repeated shuffling/ of the officers is deleterious to good governance.”
+Repeated shuffling/transfer of the officers is deleterious to good governance.”

 The BuckStopper, run by a group of seasoned journalists, holds the powerful accountable.
 The buck stops with them, as they cannot shrug off their official responsibilities.